Team101-logo

 Safety demands the application of concentric circles of protection.
 The idea behind this in-depth defense strategy is that the security of your property gets stronger with every integration of security hardware, starting from the outer perimeter and moving inward to internal areas, where usually, the greatest protection is demanded.

-Illinois on video surveillance in the workplace
+Illinois Laws on video recording in the workplace

 1. Determine and document your business reasons for having surveillance cameras.
 Legitimate reasons include health, safety, theft prevention, workplace productivity, and security.
 If applicable, consider limiting the times during the day the cameras will be in use to achieve the specified business purpose (i.e, productivity, internal theft).